Is Jim and Cheryl Farrell’s critique of the 1958 Ford’s styling unfair?

 Hemmings writer Mark J. McCourt (2018) added more details by noting that “Chief Stylist Joe Oros penned a memorable theme with wide, dual pods at the rear, topped by the now-trademark Thunderbird fins.”

 Some articles state that Oros’s proposal for the 1958 competed with one by Elwood Engel — which became the basis for the 1961 Lincoln Continental (e.g., Samsen, 2020; HandWiki, 2022).
 However, according to Thomas E. Bonsall (2004), Engel’s proposal wasn’t completed until August 1958, which suggests that it was actually for the 1961 Thunderbird.
-Richard Langworth’s narrative aligns with this scenario, with the added wrinkle that the winning T-Bird proposal was from “long-standing Bird designer Billy Boyer” (1987, p.
+Richard Langworth’s narrative aligned with this scenario, with the added wrinkle that the winning T-Bird proposal was from “long-standing Bird designer Billy Boyer” (1987, p.
 208).

 Automotive News reporter Mark Rechtin (2003) was more vague.
 He stated that Oros was “brought on board to help style the T-Bird from 1955 through 1961.”
 In contrast, Aaron Severson (2008) wrote that the so-called “Square Bird” was initiated by a design team headed by Bill Boyer.

 So who is right?
 I couldn’t say without more research.
-However, if Oros did play a major role in designing the 1958 Thunderbird, why weren’t family resemblance issues worked out before the car was finalized?
+However, if Oros did play a major role in designing the 1958 Thunderbird, why weren’t family-resemblance issues worked out before the car was finalized?

 The 1957 Fords were not as great as presented

-The Farrells seem to take it as a given that the styling of the 1957 Ford family cars was better than the 1958 models.
+The Farrells appeared to take it as a given that the styling of the 1957 Ford family cars was better than the 1958 models.
 While car design is subjective, I would like to add some depth and balance to the conversation.

 The 1957 Fords were among the less ridiculous designs of the late-50s, but they did suffer from gimmickry that didn’t age well.
 For example, the Fairlane 500’s rear-quarter chrome trim and two-tone paint exaggerated the height of the tail fins.
-In contrast, the 1958 models had much more understated fins.
+In contrast, the 1958 models had more understated fins.

 In addition, the relatively clean fascia of the 1957 models was undercut by single headlights that did not fit within their fender canopies.
 This gave them a tacked-on quality.
 Switching to quad headlights in 1958 solved that problem.